dustiekaltman/journey-foundryvtt/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Development Guidelines
+- Follow existing code style and conventions
+- Test changes in Foundry VTT v13
+- Update documentation for new features
+- Submit clear, focused pull requests

 ## Support

 For support, please open an issue on the GitHub repository.

+## Credits

+Created by Dustie Kaltman

+Special thanks to the Foundry VTT community for their support and guidance.